ICRAR/ngas/doc/background.rst

 needed by the system.

 A number of criteria control
-how and when local files are removed from NGAS.
+how and when local files are removed from NGAS, which can be configured through the :ref:`config.caching` element in the server's configuration file:

 * A per-file time limit has been reached.
   If configured, files are removed from the server